-The Law School's LL.M. program is strictly a research and writing one designed for people who have already received a basic law degree from an American law school or an equivalent degree (e.g., LL.B.) from a university outside the U.S. The LL.M. is primarily of value to those planning on a career as a legal scholar or researcher.
+The University of Wisconsin Law School's LL.M. program is strictly a research and writing one designed for those who have already received a basic law degree from an American law school or an equivalent degree (e.g., LL.B.) from a university outside the U.S. The LL.M. is primarily of value to those planning on a career as a legal scholar or researcher.

-- No regular (classroom) courses are taken in the LL.M. program.
+· No regular (classroom) courses are taken in the LL.M. program.
 Students must register for a non-classroom course called "Directed Research" (Law 990) each semester and pay tuition based on the Law School tuition schedule.

-- We have one specialized LL.M. program, the Master of Laws-Legal Institutions, specifically for those whose first degree in law was from a university outside the U.S.
+· We have one specialized LL.M. program, the Master of Laws-Legal Institutions, specifically for those whose first degree in law was from a university outside the U.S.

-- Because our LL.M. degree is research-based and not course-based, completion of the LL.M. degree at our law school will not qualify you to take a bar exam.
+· Because our LL.M. degree is research-based and not course-based, completion of the LL.M. degree at our law school will not qualify you to take a bar exam.
 If you are interested in taking a bar exam, see the information about our Master of Laws-Legal Institutions degree.

-- Applicants to the LL.M. program may seek Fall (August) admission.
+· Applicants to the LL.M. program may seek Fall (August) admission.
 The deadline for receiving the application for the research-based programs is March 1 for Fall entry.

-- Students must satisfy the required physical presence residence requirement.
+· Students must satisfy the required physical presence residence requirement.
 This is done by enrolling as a full-time law student in Law 990 (12 credits each semester) and doing research in Madison for two regular semesters (i.e., fall and spring).
 Students entering the LL.M. program who were in the LL.M.-LI program should note that the LL.M. program is a distinct program with its own residence requirement that must be satisfied.

-- The actual time of completion of the program may vary, depending on the research problem.
+· The actual time of completion of the program may vary, depending on the research problem.

-Eligibility to apply to the LL.M. program
+Eligibility to apply to the LL.M.
+Program

-- Those who have a J.D. degree from a U.S. law school are eligible to apply directly to the LL.M. program.
+Those who have a J.D. degree from a U.S. law school are eligible to apply directly to the LL.M. program.

-- For those who have a basic law degree from a university outside the U.S., especially from a civil code country, and who do not already have a master's degree in law from an American university, our Graduate Admissions Committee recommends the successful completion of our course-based Master of Laws-Legal Institutions program before applying to our LL.M. program.
+For those who have a basic law degree from a university outside the U.S., especially from a civil code country, and who do not already have a master's degree in law from an American university, our Graduate Programs Committee recommends the successful completion of our course-based Master of Laws-Legal Institutions program before applying to our LL.M. program.

-Requirements of the program
+Requirements of the LL.M.
+Program

 Be sure to read carefully the requirements for the LL.M. program.